Cheapest Electricity Prices in Ireland.

 Most suppliers will sign you up for a 12-month contract.
 You will usually be charged an exit fee of around €50 if you leave early.

-Our advice is to compare electricity prices after the contract is up and switch again to the supplier with the cheapest electricity prices in Ireland.
+We advise comparing electricity prices after the contract is up and switching again to the supplier with the cheapest electricity prices in Ireland.
 Sometimes paying the exit fee could be worth it if a new supplier is offering a very good deal.

 Find some useful energy-saving tips here .